Stoffel-Labs/stoffel-python-sdk/README.md

 The Stoffel Python SDK provides a simple, developer-friendly interface with proper separation of concerns:

 - **StoffelProgram**: Handles StoffelLang compilation, VM operations, and execution parameters
-- **StoffelMPCClient**: Handles MPC network communication, private data, and result reconstruction
+- **StoffelClient**: Handles MPC network communication, public/secret data, and result reconstruction

 This SDK enables developers to:
 - Compile and execute StoffelLang programs locally